openenergymonitor/build-workshop/emontx-pixel-emonesp/emontx/readme.md

 #### Step 7 - Everything else!

+*Note: Unless specified component orientation does not matter*

-- 3 x 10uF electrolitic capacitors. **These must be inserted into the PCB holes the correct way round**.
-The PCB is marked with a + symbol to indicate the positive lead.
+- 3 x 10uF electrolitic capacitors. **Orientation is important:** The PCB is marked with a (+) symbol to indicate the positive lead.
 The capacitors are marked with a white stripe and a short leg to indicate the negative lead and a longer leg to indicate the positive lead.
+- Green LED:  **Orientation is important: long leg is positive (+)**
 - 16 Mhz Crystal
 - Mini-USB connector
 - 3.5mm Jack plug socket into CT1
-- MCP1702 voltage regulator (3.3V). **Orientation is important**
+- MCP1702 voltage regulator (3.3V). **Orientation is important: see PCB outline**
 - AC-AC 2.1mm Barrel jack
 - DIL socker & ATmega328p microcontroller
 - 6 x UART pin header

-The RF module and CT 2-3 chanel 2-3 componens are not populated since they are not needed.
+The RF module and CT 2-3 channel 2-3 components are not populated since they are not needesd.

 ![09](images/build0010.jpg)

 ### Step 8: Firmware

 See [firmware folder](firmware/Readme.md) for infomation about how to upload the Arduino compatiable firmware.